bookingcom/nanotube/README.md

 ## K8s support

 Nanotube can run as a daemonset in k8s.
 It can play a role of the submission sidecar by injecting ports into tagged pods.
-See [k8s/launch.yml] for a sample setup.
+See [Nanokube doc](k8s/README.md) for more info.

 ## Acknowledgment